techmatters/flex-plugins/twilio-iac/aselo-internal/README.md

 ### What it shouldn't do

-* Workflows - It won't generate new serverless & flex workflows.
+* Workflows - It won't generate new serverless & flex github workflows.
 The aim is to refactor these into single workflows, so in the meantime use the existing scripts in /scripts/setupNewAccount for these
 * Deployments - Terraform isn't supposed to deploy, only provision, so this script will never deploy our plugin, serverless functions, the TwilioErrorReporter lambda or webchat.
+* Upload Images - Seems more like deployment.